yalimohammadi/yalimohammadi.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate at Stanford University in the  [Operations Research](https://or.stanford.edu/) group within the department of Management Science & Engineering, where I am advised by [Amin Saberi](http://stanford.edu/~saberi/).
+I am a final-year Ph.D. candidate at Stanford University in the  [Operations Research](https://or.stanford.edu/) group within the department of Management Science & Engineering, where I am advised by [Amin Saberi](http://stanford.edu/~saberi/).
 Before coming to Stanford, I received my B.Sc. in Computer Engineering with a minor in Mathematics from the [Sharif University of Technology](http://www.en.sharif.edu/).

-My research involves leveraging data to guide decision-making using network data.
-Specifically, I develop algorithms and optimization techniques to study the behavior of networks in practical applications.
-My work has two main focuses: first, I investigate the spread of epidemics on networks, and second, I design efficient sampling algorithms for large networks.
-In addition, my research provides valuable insights into the functioning of online platforms such as matching markets and online advertising markets.
-Through my work, I aim to contribute to the development of more effective and informed decision-making strategies.

-### Outreach
-I was a mentor 2019-2021 and an organizing board member 2020-2021  in Stanford Women in Math Mentoring ([SWIMM](http://swimm.stanford.edu/)), a mentoring program for undergraduates coming from minority backgrounds interested in math and computational sciences.
-Also, I mentored undergraduates in [Stanford directed reading program]() and [MS&E Undergraduate Diversity in Research](https://sites.google.com/stanford.edu/msande-inclusion/diversity-in-research?authuser=0).
+My research centers on learning and decision-making using network data.
+On the theoretical side, I employ tools from applied probability, algorithms, and the theory of graph limits.
+My research questions are deeply motivated by real-world challenges that can be effectively modeled and analyzed using networks, focusing on addressing issues in healthcare and online markets.

 Contact me at \[my first name\]@stanford.edu.

 ### News

 - <span style="color: gray">Jul.
 2023</span>: New paper "Locality of random digraphs on expanders" with Christian Borgs, Amin Saberi published in [Annals of Probability](https://projecteuclid.org/journals/annals-of-probability/volume-51/issue-4/Locality-of-random-digraphs-on-expanders/10.1214/22-AOP1618.short).
 - <span style="color: gray">May.
 2023</span>: New paper "Incentive Compatibility in the Auto-bidding World" with Aranyak Mehta and Andres Perlroth accepted in [ACM EC'23](https://yalimohammadi.github.io/files/Auto_bidding_is_not_IC_jul7.pdf).